 3. Applicants for the Oral Exam must have successfully completed the Written Exam.

-4. The Oral and Clinical Exams are offered in October in conjunction with the ACOS Annual Clinical Assembly.
+4. The Oral and Clinical Exams are offered mid-fall.
 The application period opens at least 90 days prior to the exam date.

 5. Submit Clinical Exam case logs prior to exam for review and approval.